Code-Institute-Submissions/how-do-you-do/README.md

 > date more people ... :wink:

-### by giving them opportunity to learn English in fast and easy way.
+### By giving them opportunity to learn English in fast and easy way.

 ## Inspiration